raffaelespazzoli/openshift-enablement-exam/README.md

 Enable your project to use the compute api by visiting the [compute engine](https://console.cloud.google.com/home) menu item (there is probably a better way to do it).

-Set your google project configurations
+Set your google project configuration
 ```
 export GCLOUD_PROJECT=<your project>
 ```